Boulder County government offices closed Tuesday, Dec. 24 (at noon), and Wednesday, Dec. 25, for the Christmas holiday.

 • Are a U.S. citizen

-• Are at least 18-years-old as of election day
+• Are at least 18-years-old by election day

 • Have lived in Colorado for at least 22 days

-• And, must not be serving a sentence of confinement or detention for a felony conviction (NOTE: Those on probation or parole ARE ELIGIBLE to vote.)
+• And are not currently serving a sentence of confinement or detention for a felony conviction (Note: Those on probation or parole are eligible to vote.)

 You have the right to vote if you: